StackVista/stackstate-docs/develop/tutorials/external_events_tutorial.md

 If you don't have access to Vagrant, you can also submit the JSON to StackState directly using the command below.

 {% hint style="info" %}
-If you execute this command locally instead of on the virtual machine, make sure you have the environment variables set properly.
+If you execute this command locally instead of on the virtual machine, make sure that you have the environment variables set properly.
 {% endhint %}

 ```text